backube/volsync/docs/usage/kopia/index.rst

 First, set up a repository configuration secret for your chosen storage backend.
-VolSync supports multiple storage options including S3, Azure Blob Storage, Google Cloud Storage, and many others.
+VolSync supports multiple storage options including S3, Azure Blob Storage, Google Cloud Storage, filesystem destinations via PVC, and many others.

-See :doc:`backends` for detailed configuration examples for all supported storage backends.
+See :doc:`backends` for detailed configuration examples for all supported remote storage backends, or :doc:`filesystem-destination` for using PVCs as backup destinations.

 **2. Create Backup Configuration**